Configure the HTTP client

 4. Route workflows and tasks to clients

-# Use "secureA" for all HTTP/OpenAPI tasks in workflow "order-flow"
+# Use "secureA" for all HTTP/OpenAPI tasks in the workflow "order-flow"

 quarkus.flow.http.client.workflow.order-flow.name=secureA

-# Override only the "fetchCustomers" task in "order-flow" to use "internal"
+# Override only the "fetchCustomers" task within "order-flow" to use "internal"

 quarkus.flow.http.client.workflow.order-flow.task.fetchCustomers.name=internal